Pawsey-Internships/pawsey-version-control/_episodes/08-collab.md

 {: .solution}

 And that's all there is to it!
-You have your `planets` directory on both your local machine and
-<b>Setonix - confirm </b> linked via the remote repository on GitHub, and you can easily transfer
-your code/files/results between the two.
+You have your `planets` directory on both your local machine and Setonix linked via the remote repository on GitHub, and you can easily transfer your code/files/results between the two.

 > ## GitHub and large data files